icebert04/icebert04.github.io/_posts/2018-1-5-running-companion.md

 The dog (whom they call Pacman)is no stranger to his master’s morning road runs up tough trails.
 In fact, he’s one of the few who could even keep up with boxings champion’s form from start to finish, and that’s no easy feat.
 Just ask some of Manny Pacquiao’s jogging buddies in Los Angeles who couldn’t even keep pace with the Filipino boxer.

-Rodents (rats and mice) ahve always been a problem to farm owners in the Philippines.
+Rodents (rats and mice) have always been a problem to farm owners in the Philippines.
 Losses from these vermin are measured in a lot of pesos each year.
-It can be a major cost factor on the Poultry farms because of the food that they eat and spoil with faeces and urine, the damage they do to the housing and equipment.
+It can be a major cost factor in Poultry farms because of the food that they eat and spoil with faeces and urine, the damage they do to the housing and equipment.
 Further, the diseases they may carry can result in flock health problems, staff health problems and/or food safety concerns regarding the products produced on the farm.
 So how do they solve this problem....
 Ding, ding, ding....
 Call in the Jack Russell terrier.
-Would you believe they too are considered one of the best Rat-Killing breeds.
+Would you believe that they too are considered one of the best **Rat-Killing breeds**.
 These terriers were bred to hunt vermin from rats even up to snakes.
-Their short, stocky frames and legs allowed them to "Go to Ground" - and chase those pesky little monsters.
+Their short, stocky frames and legs allowed them to **"Go to Ground"** - and chase those pesky little monsters.
-I might breed Jack Russell terriers if ever I want to go back to Poultry farming again.
+Heck, I might consider breeding Jack Russell terriers if ever I want to go back to Poultry farming again.

 I'm seriously considering getting a JRT but I'm not in a rush to have one in a flash.
-I want to thoroughly seach and study the available breeders and kennels in our country.
+I want to thoroughly search and study the available breeders and kennels in our country.
 I want to get advice, tips and suggestions from a reputable Jack Russell terrier breeder.
 I also want to talk to my family first on how we can take care of the dog and introduce him/her to our Siamese cat.

 But when everything is clear, then that's the time to get one.
 I can imagine it right now... me and my family opening a gift next Chrismas eve and the content is a very cute and intelligent Jack Russell Terrier.
-That will certainly make our Christmas merrier!
+That will certainly make our Christmas merrier from a terrier!